-- 1. Hold the \circ button down for more than 5 seconds. - △ All symbols are shown in the display. - 2.
-Press and hold the mode button for five seconds. - □ P□ I is shown in the display. - Press the to elect the check programme. - 4.
-Press the mode button to confirm. - on is shown in the display and the programme starts - 5.
-Press the and buttons at the same time whilst running a check programme. - The heating water temperature and the filling pressure for the heating installation are shown alternately in the display. - 6.
-Press the mode button to return to the check programme. - The display shows the check programme. - 7.
-Press the mode button to finish the check programme. - OFF is shown in the display. - 8.
+- 1. Hold the $^{\circ}$ button down for more than 5 seconds. - ⊲ All symbols are shown in the display. - ⊲ + is shown in the display. - 2.
+Press and hold the mode button for five seconds. - \triangleleft PD is shown in the display. - 3.
+Press the or button to select the check programme. - 4.
+Press the mode button to confirm. - on is shown in the display and the programme starts. - - The heating water temperature and the filling pressure for the heating installation are shown alternately in the display. - 6.
+Press the mode button to return to the check programme. - 7.
+Press the mode button to finish the check programme. - ⊲ OFF is shown in the display. - 8.
 Press and hold the mode button for 3 seconds to finish the check programmes.

-- The display switches to the basic display.
+- ⊲ The display switches to the basic display.